 During the Shang dynasty (1766 - 1122 BC) tortoise shells were used for ceremonial divination to predict the future.
 The ancient Chinese believed the turtle contained all the wisdom of heaven and earth within its shell.
 Today, you can use turtles and tortoises along with feng shui practices to attract safety, wealth, and good fortune.

-- three healthy generations and is a potent longevity symbol.
+- A large turtle with two small turtles stacked on its back represents three healthy generations and is a potent longevity symbol.

 - A dragon turtle, sitting on a "pedestal" made of coins or ingots, gets extra money luck with a Chinese coin in its mouth.
 The calligraphy on the coin should always be facing up as should any gemstone embedded in the coin.